craigdennis/30-days-of-design/Day-12/README.md

-Day 13
+Day 12

-Made a site myself, including the copy and the layout.
+Made some buttons animations